Xenochrony: Examples

 Simon & Garfunkel also used this technique on their 1968 Bookends album.
 The second track on the album, "Save the Life of My Child." uses the first few seconds of "The Sound Of Silence" (released on their 1966 Sounds of Silence album) around the 1:20 mark in a slowed-down fashion.

 Another example is the King Crimson song "The Devil's Triangle", on their 1970 album In the Wake of Poseidon, which uses elements of "The Court of the Crimson King" near the end.

+Another example is The Arms of Someone New song "Believe Me", on their 1986 album Love, Power & Justice, which uses a casio solo left on the multitrack tape.
+"As we were working on “Believe Me," we discovered there was something on one track that we hadn’t recorded over yet, and there was Tim’s Casio solo from the other song, in the perfect spot, in the right key, so... we kept it!"

 Other examples are the albums from avant-garde guitarist Buckethead, Forensic Follies and Needle in a Slunk Stack, released in 2009: both featured songs from several Buckethead albums to make new songs.

 The technique was used by Dream Theater at the beginning of the song "The Dance of Eternity", where samples from their earlier song "Metropolis Pt.
 1" briefly fade in and out against a slower drum and bass beat.

 Car Seat Headrest used the technique on the 2010 album 3, albeit in a unique way; the song "Beach Drugs" (Track 10) prominently features a reversed version of "Sun Hot" (Track 6) in its outro.
 This reversed version of "Sun Hot" was later released on the compilation Little Pieces of Paper With 'No' Written on Them as "Hot Sun."